mkdynamic/rcov_rails/README.markdown

 rcov_plugin
 ===========

-This is a simple task plugin for rails that adds some useful rcov tasks.
-The tasks and their descriptions are:
+This is a simple rails plugin that adds some useful rcov tasks.

     rake test:coverage                # Tests coverage on the entire application rake test:coverage:units          # Tests coverage for unit tests rake test:coverage:functionals    # Tests coverage for functional tests rake test:coverage:integration    # Tests coverage for integration tests

 The task ends up creating a coverage folder with an html coverage report in it.